 Road bike disc pads can be found in three compounds; organic, semi-metal or metal.
 These provide much better friction for stopping than traditional rubber V-brake pads.

-KEEP IN MIND!
 If braking surfaces are wet, the distance to stop is much longer.
 Keep your braking surfaces as dry as possible.
 Disk brakes stop you much better in wet weather than V or side-caliper brakes do.

 To wrap it up, we want to say to keep the quality classes in mind.
 If you plan on getting the bike for just cruising around, entry-level will do fine.
-If you plan to take part in competitions, performance or pro level parts are for you.
+If you plan to take part in competitions, performance or pro-level parts are for you.
 The lower the level, the cheaper the parts will be, but also the less durable/high performing they will be.
 Find the right level for you!

-Upgrades and Accessories (To Save Weight)
+Upgrades And Accessories (To Save Weight)

 Have you found a bike that would be perfect with some minor changes?
 Know that by upgrading your bike, you will get better performance, handling, and lower the weight of the bike.
 Heck, you might even get better results too!